AnkitPayal21/All-in-one-Calculator/README.md

 # All in One Calculator
    It is a Calculator which calculates mainly 5 things : -

-                                                        - Normal Calculator
+    - Normal Calculato
     - Temperature Calculator
     - Currency Calculator
     - BMI Calculator
     - Expense Calculator

   # To watch live demo click below.